GriffinNye22/ShellSimulation/README.md

 tremendously higher than the revenues for the Software field for the months before.
-This lack of a Software field and addition of a new field would have skewed the data, especially since one of the fields is a total field, so in order to maintain 4 fields of data, I changed the date range of the dataset to include the last month possessing a value for the Software field, while still maintaining a full year of data.
+This lack of a Software field and addition of a new field would have skewed the data, especially since one of the fields is a total field, so in order to maintain 4 fields of data I changed the date range of the dataset to include the last month possessing a value for the Software field, while still maintaining a full year of data.